filecoin-project/curio/documentation/en/curio-cli/curio.md

-   info              Get information about unsealed data list-sectors      List data from the sectors_unseal_pipeline and sectors_meta tables set-target-state  Set the target unseal state for a sector check             Check data in unsealed sector files help, h           Shows a list of commands or help for one command
+   info              Get information about unsealed data list-sectors      List data from the sectors_unseal_pipeline and sectors_meta tables set-target-state  Set the target unseal state for a sector check             Check data integrity in unsealed sector files help, h           Shows a list of commands or help for one command

 OPTIONS: